-The BNC also considers the necessary and desirable competencies of new MBL directors.
-For example, through the appointment of additional BONDs in FY2024, the MBL Board increased the number of directors with skills in technology, digital and financial services regulation.
-These skills complement those of both the MGL and MBL Boards.
+The skills of the BONDs on the MBL Board, including skills in technology, digital and financial services regulation, continue to complement those of the MGL Board.

 From time to time there are areas identified by the Board where additional knowledge would be beneficial, which it addresses by engaging external advisers, conducting site visits, Board workshops and/or requesting more detailed reporting from management.
-Sustainability reporting, data ethics and cyber threat intelligence and generative AI (artificial intelligence) are examples where this approach has been taken.
+Sustainability reporting, artificial intelligence, and digital operational resilience are examples where this approach has been taken.

-Details of the Directors' qualifications and experience are contained on pages 96 to 100 in the Directors' Report of this Annual Report.
+Details of the Directors' qualifications and experience are contained on pages 92 to 96 in the Directors' Report section of this Annual Report.